Global Health (GLHLT)

 This elective course builds on Beginning Spanish for Healthcare Professionals by continuing to strengthen students' Spanish healthcare vocabulary, comprehension, and sentence structure as well as introducing the student to a wide array of vocabulary particular to the medical field.
 Course discussion will focus on important cultural differences found among Latinx patients and help the student develop an understanding of medical practices and illnesses in the Spanish-speaking world to prepare the student for potential work with Spanish speaking patients.
 The course culminates with students conducting a patient interview in Spanish.
 Successful completion of Beginning for Healthcare Professionals or equivalent is recommended for enrolling in this course.

 GLHLT 2025.
-Health Indicators for Decision Making.
+Spanish Medical Terminology for Healthcare Professionals.
 (1 Credit Hour)